 Let's say you rent a property for $2,000 a month, about 1000 of that on average is going to go towards all the operating expenses of that rental property.
 Let's say you want to make at least $100 cash flow profit every single month from that property, that means your mortgage has to be $900 a month or less.
 Based on that number, you can then determine what your maximum purchase price for that rental property should be.

-Now the 50% rule is just kind of a rough estimate. if a property does come close to meeting that 50% criteria, then you need to crunch the numbers and go a little bit deeper. at this point, you'd want to look up what the actual property taxes are going to be.
+Now the 50% rule is just kind of a rough estimate. if a property does come close to meeting that 50% criteria, then you need to crunch the numbers and go a little bit deeper. at this point, you'd want to look up what the actual property taxes are going to be it's a good idea to research real estate transfer taxes by state, as they can differ considerably.
 Maybe call me insurance companies and get an estimate for the insurance on that property.
 Maybe figure out based on how old the property is, how much you think you'd spend every single month in maintenance costs.
 Maybe actually talk to a lender and see what interest rates are at right now.
 If a property just comes close to meeting that 50% role, then you know that it's worth you investing your time and energy and more accurately analyzing that deal and crunching the numbers.

 70 percent Rule